thinkst/canarytools-docs/docs/incidents/queries.md

         description: Only return incidents whose updated_id is greater than this integer.
 The returned feed includes a max_updated_id field if the incident list has entries
+      - name: newer_than
+        required: false
+        type: string
+        description: Timestamp used to filter returned incidents in the format `yyyy-mm-dd-hh:mm:ss`.
+All incidents created strictly after this timestamp will be returned.
+Incidents may be missed when using this for polling, and it is advised to use 'incidents_since' instead.
+      - name: older_than
+        required: false
+        type: string
+        description: Timestamp used to filter returned incidents in the format `yyyy-mm-dd-hh:mm:ss`.
+All incidents created strictly before this timestamp will be returned.
       - name: event_limit
         required: false
         type: int